baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 ![Number of times that the observed data types were transmitted per app and tracker without any user interaction, grouped by whether they were transmitted linked to a unique device ID (i.e. pseudonymously) or without identifiers for the device (i.e. anonymously).
 Note that we are also using the term "IDFA" for the Android advertising ID here.](../graphs/data_type_transmissions_initial.pdf){#fig:results-data-type-transmissions-initial}

-Looking at the data transmitted to trackers, 3,201 apps (72.95&nbsp;%) sent a request containing a unique device identifier like the advertising ID, IDFV, or another UUID in the initial run, making all other data included in those requests pseudonymous and thus personal data that falls under the GDPR.
+Looking at the data transmitted to trackers, 3,201 apps (72.95&nbsp;%) sent at least one request containing a unique device identifier like the advertising ID, IDFV, or another UUID in the initial run, making all other data included in those requests pseudonymous and thus personal data that falls under the GDPR.
 Our 26 endpoint-specific tracking request adapters were enough to process 20,465 of 194,817 requests (10.50&nbsp;%).
 Using those and indicator matching on the requests not covered by an adapter, we also observed a wide array of other data types being transmitted to trackers, including for example the location, jailbreak status, volume, battery percentage, sensor data, and disk usage. [@Fig:results-data-type-transmissions-initial] lists how often each data type was transmitted per app and tracker.
 Indeed, even benign data types like the operating system or phone model are linked to the specific user and device through unique IDs in most cases.

 ```{=latex}
 \afterpage{%